rojin-sharrr/mcp-google-calendar/docs/deployment.md

 - [ ] Review security headers
 - [ ] Enable graceful shutdown

-**Note**: The 7-day token expiration is resolved by publishing your OAuth app to production in Google Cloud Console, not by environment variables.
+**Note**: The 7-day token expiration is resolved by publishing your OAuth app to production in Google Cloud Console.

 ## Troubleshooting